-The revenue agent will send a letter to you requesting that you phone the agent.
+The revenue agent will send a letter to the taxpayer requesting that the taxpayer phone the agent.
 At that time, the date, location, and agenda for the first meeting will be set.
-You have the right to request that the examination take place at a reasonable time and place that is convenient for both you and the IRS.
-You also have the right to be represented by a tax professional at this meeting.
+The taxpayer has the right to request that the examination take place at a reasonable time and place that is convenient for both the taxpayer and the IRS.